pfsense/docs/source/install/installing-pfsense.rst

 ==================

-This article will guide through selecting an appropriate version of pfSense, the initial pfSense installation, and related tasks.
+This article will guide through selecting an appropriate version of pfSense® software, the initial pfSense installation, and related tasks.

 .. tip:: `Official pfSense appliances`_ may be purchased directly from Netgate.